PreiyaaKedia/agent-tracing-azure/README.md

 This guide demonstrates how to instrument AI agents with **OpenTelemetry** for comprehensive observability in **Azure Application Insights**.
 Microsoft has contributed to enriching GenAI semantic conventions in OpenTelemetry, enabling unified multi-agent observability across different frameworks.

+> **Important**: This guide focuses on **currently implemented** observability features.
+Some advanced spans (like `agent_to_agent_interaction`, `agent_orchestration`) are proposed in the OpenTelemetry specification but not yet widely available in SDK versions.
+See the [OpenTelemetry GenAI Semantic Conventions](#opentelemetry-genai-semantic-conventions) section for details on what's currently implemented vs. proposed.

 ### What You'll Learn

 - How to configure tracing for single and multi-agent systems